allikhachev/usbwatcher/README.md

 # usbwatcher
-simple applicaation that uses libusb and its hotplug event notification
+simple application that uses libusb and its hotplug event notification